jim-collier/x9bash5-template/Shell script comparison.md

 	- On Linux it can directly invoke external system tools - inline and blocking, just like Bash at al. But on Windows, it can't.
 		- *Mitigated somewhat by Windows lacking the excellent coreutils of Linux anyway.*
 - Cons
 	- Some tests show it to be much *slower* than Bash at many simple loops and tasks.
-(And will definitely be slower than e.g. `awk`, `sed`, `grep` on large amounts of data at once - although Powershell on Linux can also invoke those tools directly on Linux.)
+(And will definitely be slower than e.g. `awk`, `sed`, `grep` on large amounts of data at once - although Powershell on Linux can also invoke those tools directly on Linux, which makes this point more or less moot.)
 	- Syntax is insanely verbose and difficult to remember, and often with long "dot" pipelines for simple tasks.
+	- Version/dependency problems over time.
+Scripts are have - and will continue to - become obsolete, with occasional runtime breaking changes.

 Verdict: 🤔 Might use (and occasionally do) for smaller projects where OO, type-safety, and strong live-debugging - in a pure native first-party script - is important.